canada-ca/Open_First_Whitepaper/3_Open_Source_Software.md

 Given that separate government departments operate semi-autonomously, there is a possible argument that the different departments constitute different “parties”.
 However, this interpretation is unlikely.
 Such an understanding would be incongruent with the general legal understanding of a federal or provincial Crown as being a single legal entity.
 However, distribution between the different legal entities of the federal crown and a provincial crown, or between provincial crowns, almost certainly constitutes “distribution”.

-### Perspectives on OSS Use
+### Benefits
 A key feature of OSS is that anyone can freely distribute the software.
 As a result, most OSS is available for download on the internet without cost, but there are certainly still maintenance and management expenses.
 For businesses choosing to use OSS, the nil up-front licensing cost is an attractive and key policy driver for making this decision.
 It can lower operating expenses.
 For the public sector, cost is also important.
 In addition, other public benefits can motivate public sector use of OSS.
-Of course, a business or government organization must balance these benefits against several drawbacks, such as lower user familiarity with OSS software packages.

-#### Benefits
 OSS is how modern organizations build software.
 Documented advantages over software built by a handful of developers include the quality of solutions generated through the diversity of ideas and communities that form around a shared challenge.
 Exposing the problem space to other interested organizations also provides additional human capital to tackle challenges.
 For example, Linux, an open source operating system, is the largest development project in the world, with thousands of people contributing to every release.
 Many competing companies contribute to Linux and other OSS, allowing them to leverage the work of a global community of OSS developers and shift developers from low-value work to high-value work.

 Using OSS allows for product customization, advances interoperability between tools through the use of [Open Standards](2_Open_Standards.md), and improves the overall quality of the final product.
 Other benefits include:

-##### Avoiding Vendor Lock-in
+#### Avoiding Vendor Lock-in
 When a closed-source software application becomes entrenched into an organization’s or business’s processes or products, the organization becomes beholden, or “locked-in”, to that software vendor for any new features, for bug fixes, and in many cases, for receiving product support.
 Where a vendor is unwilling to implement a new feature, you may need to switch to an alternative – often at considerable cost.
 Where a particular vendor is slow to provide bug fixes or support, this can adversely affect your own timelines and may also impose a security risk.

 OSS provides an advantage in that it creates an open marketplace for providers of all types of support.
 Any support business with sufficient software development competencies can add new features and fix bugs in the software; OSS users can also switch to a different support provider whenever an existing company no longer meets their needs or timelines.